usgpo/cataloging-records/NIST_Collection/README.md

 | C 13.58 | NBSIR | NBS interagency or internal reports | 0247-D | 1972-1988 | 3,243
 | C 13.58 | NISTIR | NIST Interagency or Internal Reports | 0247-D | 1988-2016 | 1,447

-Please send us your feedback and questions about our repository and records via [askGPO](https://ask.gpo.gov/s/) > Federal Depository Library Program > Cataloging/Metadata (Policy and Records) category.
+Please send us your feedback and questions about our repository and records by submitting an inquiry in the “Cataloging/Metadata (Policy and Records)” category via [askGPO](https://ask.gpo.gov/s/).